Akshay94/telcom2310-star/Fabric_Setup.md

 6\.
 Download **both** the public and private keys.
 The private key will be named \"bastion_key\", and the corresponding public key will be named
 \"bastion_key.pub\".
-Be sure to save these somewhere on your computer that you will be able to find them again (the .ssh directory is the conventional choice, but any location is ok).
+Be sure to save these somewhere on your computer that you will be able to find them again.

-7\.
+7\. (**If you are using a Windows machine, you can skip this step, it will be covered in step 4-6 of next Section**)

 Set the file permissions so that the private key is only readable by your user.
-You can do this with the command:
+You can do this with the command: `chmod 0600 <path-to-bastion-key>/bastion_key`.
-`chmod 0600 ~/.ssh/bastion_key` if you saved the key in the .ssh directory and named it \"bastion_key\".
-If you chose another location, adjust the path accordingly (e.g. if you saved it in a telcom2310 directory on your Desktop:
+For example if you saved it in a telcom2310 directory on your Desktop then the command will look like: `chmod 0600 ~/Desktop/telcom2310/bastion_key`
-`chmod 0600 ~/Desktop/telcom2310/bastion_key`)

 8\.
 Repeat the above steps to generate the sliver key.
-Select the
-\"Sliver\" tab instead of \"Bastion\" and name the key
+Select the \"Sliver\" tab instead of \"Bastion\" and name the key \"fabric_sliver_key\".
-\"fabric_sliver_key\".

-## Configure Your JupyterHub Environment
+## Configure Your JupyterHub Environment (configure.ipynb)

 We will use Fabric\'s JupyterHub environment to reserve virtual machines.
 To get to JupyterHub from the Fabric portal, you can click the